Understanding React - Part 0. IntroductionMay 25# Tech# Front-End# React

 Exploring Key Questions

-If you have used React, you are likely familiar with terms like function components, hooks, and fiber.
+If you have used React, you are likely familiar with terms like function components, JSX, and hooks.
 If not, I recommend creating a simple React demo to get a feel for it.

 To uncover the magic behind React and become a more proficient React developer, I delved into the source code and decided to write a series of posts to explain the underlying mechanisms.